Home Compare HIG vs HSX.L

 The Hartford Insurance Group vs Hiscox: Which Stock Looks Stronger in 2026?

-The Hartford Insurance holds the cleaner structural position, with the lead spread across stability and profitability.
-Hiscox still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The Hartford Insurance holds the cleaner structural position, with the lead spread across stability and growth.
+Hiscox does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HIG: S&P 500, HSX.L: STOXX 600).